Uvalde a mix of pride and anger as it grieves school attack

 Uvalde sits amid flat fields of cabbages, onions, carrots, corn and peppers, but mechanized farming replaced many jobs.
 Construction material companies are among its most coveted employers.

 The city is home to a Border Patrol station that operates a highway checkpoint and monitors freight trains in what has suddenly become one of the busiest corridors for illegal crossings.
-A massive camp of Haitian migrants that sprung up under a bridge in Del Rio last year made headlines around the world.
+A massive camp of Haitian migrants that sprang up under a bridge in Del Rio last year made headlines around the world.

 Many residents can trace their family’s presence in Uvalde through three or four generations, creating a cherished sense of community.
 On one Friday night each month, stores stay open late and food vendors occupy the central square outside a neoclassical courthouse.